csci104/site/labs/lab1/index.md

 Again, these steps assume that you have already finished all the setup from Lab 0.
 If you haven't done [lab 0](../lab0/) yet, do it now.

+Before we start the process, here are a few reminders about Github repos:

+- Never clone a Github repo into (or somewhere under) another repo folder on your filesystem.
+For example, if you have the `resources` repo in a folder with that name (i.e. `resources`), then do NOT clone any other repo into the `resources` folder.
+Instead, go up a level to the parent folder and clone any other repositories you like into that folder, so they are all at the same level.
+This is why we asked you to create a folder like `cs104-repos`, so that you could clone all your repos there.
+- Do not clone repos into a folder that is part of a cloud-based, synchronized folder system (e.g. OneDrive, Dropbox, Google Drive).
+- For this class, don't clone your repo using `https` but `ssh`.
+So, rather than cloning with a command like:  `git clone https://github.com/org/repo`, use `git clone git@github.com:org/repo` (where `org` and `repo` are the organization and repo name, respectively).

 #### Step 2.1 Create a GitHub repo for this lab (for practice)

 Login to [GitHub](https://github.com){:target="_blank"} and click the green "New" button.
 Or you can link there [directly](https://github.com/new){:target="_blank"}